 RABIES ALERT ISSUED FOR SANTA ROSA COUNTY

-Milton, Fla.- The Florida Department of Health in Santa Rosa County has issued a rabies alert for the City of Milton.
-The alert is in response to a report of a positive test result for rabies in a raccoon on May 31, 2019.
+Milton, FL - The Florida Department of Health in Santa Rosa County (DOH-Santa Rosa) has issued a rabies alert for all of Santa Rosa County.
+The alert is in response to a report of a positive test result for rabies in a fox on July 7, 2020.
 The rabies alert will be in effect for the next 60 days.

 An animal with rabies may appear sick or lethargic, have problems swallowing, or drool or salivate excessively.
 A wild animal may appear tamer than usual and some animals may have no visible symptoms.

 All residents and visitors in Santa Rosa County should be aware that rabies is present in the wild animal population and domestic animals are at risk if not vaccinated.
-The public is asked to maintain a heightened awareness that rabies is active in Santa Rosa County.
 Alerts are designed to increase awareness to the public, but they should not give a false sense of security to areas that have not been named as under an alert.

 Residents and visitors are advised to take the following precautions:

-- Vaccinate pets against rabies and keep vaccinations up to date.
+- Vaccinate pets against rabies and keep their vaccinations up to date.

 - Call animal control services to remove any stray animals from your neighborhood.